quintel/documentation/general/network.md

 The results of the network impact calculation are displayed in a chart in the front end of the model (‘Required additional infrastructure investments’).
 This chart shows the total additional investment required in the electricity grid for the current scenario.
 In addition, the annualized investment costs including operation and maintenance costs and interest for the required network expansion are  included in the costs dashboard item in the front end of the model.

+This network calculation is commissioned and supervised by Netbeheer Nederland.

+##Goal & Scope:
+*	The network calculation in the Energy transition model must provide an initial insight into the grid reinforcement associated with an energy scenario.

+*	The target group of the network calculation is the average user of the ETM.

+*	The network calculation does not have the goal of achieving the same level of detail as the tools of different network operators.

 Network calculation definitions
 -------------------------------